honkit/honkit/README.md

   },
 ```

-After that, HonKit just work!
+After that, HonKit just works!

 Examples of migration: